-Mr. Rawlings received \$4,956,218 in total compensation from the Company for performance year 2020.
-Mr. Rawlings' compensation was less than would have been warranted by the Company's performance for the applicable period and Mr. Rawlings' very significant contribution to that performance as Chief Executive Officer; however, due to Mr. Rawlings' substantial ownership in the Company (approximately 4.1%), and his desire to encourage a team orientation among senior executives, the compensation committee determined, in consultation with Mr. Rawlings, that his performance compensation for performance year 2020 was appropriate.
+Mr. Rawlings received \$1,695,636 in total compensation from the Company for performance year 2021.
+Mr. Rawlings' compensation was less than would have been warranted by the Company's performance for the applicable period and Mr. Rawlings' very significant contribution to that performance as Chief Executive Officer; however, due to Mr. Rawlings' substantial ownership in the Company (approximately 3.7%), and his desire to encourage a team orientation among senior executives, the compensation committee determined, in consultation with Mr. Rawlings, that his performance compensation for performance year 2021 was appropriate.

-2019 Long-Term Incentive Awards Reflected in 2020 Summary Compensation Table: The long-term incentive awards earned in 2019 and granted to named executive officers in 2020 are listed on the Summary Compensation Table (see "Executive Compensation Tables - Summary Compensation Table").
-For the 2019 performance year, the compensation committee estimated that the two-year CAGR of our intrinsic value per share was 24.1%.
-This performance resulted in an aggregate equity pool of 479,039 shares from a 1.6% growth in intrinsic value.
-From the pool of 479,039 shares available, deductions were made for new hire grants, spot bonus grants, promotional grants and non-employee director grants already made in performance year 2019, and the remaining 324,901 shares were then granted in the form of restricted stock units in 2020 for the 2019 performance year to certain employees, including named executive officers.
+2020 Long-Term Incentive Awards Reflected in 2021 Summary Compensation Table: The long-term incentive awards earned in 2020 and granted to our named executive officers in 2021 are listed on the Summary Compensation Table (see the section titled "Executive Compensation Tables - Summary Compensation Table").
+For the 2020 performance year, the compensation committee estimated that the two-year compound annual growth rate of our intrinsic value per share was 31.4%.
+This performance resulted in an aggregate equity pool of 850,608 shares.
+From the pool of 850,608 shares available, deductions were made for new hire grants, spot bonus grants, promotional grants, non-employee director grants already made in performance year 2020, and for an anticipated issuance of a non-plan common stock donation to a non-profit organization and the remaining 545,378 shares were then granted in the form of restricted stock units in 2021 for the 2020 performance year to certain employees, including named executive officers.
 These restricted stock units will vest over four years.

-To determine the specific amounts granted to each named executive officer in 2020, the Chief Executive Officer, considering team member input, determined the value each individual contributed toward our growth in intrinsic value per share.
-In making this determination, the Chief Executive Officer also reviewed how each named executive officer demonstrated leadership to achieve those results and the officer's ability to impact future growth of the Company.
-The Executive Vice President of People and Legal collected this input and provided an overview to help the Chief Executive Officer make differentiated awards.
+To determine the specific amounts granted to each named executive officer in 2021, our Chief Executive Officer, considering team member input, determined the value each individual contributed toward our growth in intrinsic value per share.
+In making this determination, our Chief Executive Officer also reviewed how each named executive officer demonstrated leadership to achieve those results and the officer's ability to impact future growth of the Company.
 The compensation committee considered these recommendations and assessed potential long-term incentive awards against each named executive officer's base pay and bonus levels.
-The Chief Executive Officer and Executive Vice President of People and Legal were not present for the decisions relating to their own long-term equity incentive awards.
-Following this process, the compensation committee approved the following grants to named executive officers in April 2020 based on 2019 performance:
+Our Chief Executive Officer was not present for the decisions relating to his own long-term equity incentive awards.
+Following this process, the compensation committee approved the following grants to named executive officers in February 2021 based on 2020 performance:

-Name Long-Term Incentive Awards (Number of RSUs granted in 2020 for 2019 Performance) RSU Value (1)
+Name Long-Term Incentive Awards (Number of RSUs Granted in 2021 for 2020 Performance) RSU Value (1)

-Darryl Rawlings 33,566 \$ 822,367
+Darryl Rawlings 43,804 \$ 4,617,818

+Drew Wolff (2) \$

+Margi Tooth 46,828 \$ 4,936,608

-Tricia Plouf 34,741 \$ 851,155
+Tricia Plouf 46,312 \$ 4,882,211

-Margaret Tooth 34,741 \$ 851,155

-Asher Bearman 34,741 \$ 851,155

-Gavin Friedman 43,942 \$ 1,076,579
+Gavin Friedman 32,061 \$ 3,379,871

+Asher Bearman 32,061 \$ 3,379,871

-(1) The amounts in this column represent aggregate grant date fair value of the RSUs granted in 2020 for 2019 performance, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
+- (1) The amounts in this column represent aggregate grant date fair value of the RSUs granted in 2021 for 2020 performance, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
 The amounts reflect accounting cost and may not correspond to the actual economic value realized by our officers.
-See Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020 for a summary of the assumptions we apply in calculating these amounts.
+See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for a summary of the assumptions we apply in calculating these amounts. - (2) Mr. Wolff became an employee of the Company on May 24, 2021.